ZeroToHero2/WeatherModuleByBahadir/README.md

 # WheatherModuleByBahadir
-- Npm module for finding the wheather conditions.
+- Npm module for finding population and wheather conditions of a particular country's capital city.
--

 # Built With
 - JavaScript
 - NodeJS